 After Implant Placement

 A number of treatment options that satisfy your specific dental needs are available after the placement of implants.
 We realize how important it is for patients to feel secure in their appearance and in their chewing function while wearing temporary restorations during the implant healing process.
-Dr. Shroyer uses state-of-the-art techniques to ensure that you never have to go without teeth during this time.
+Dr. Shroyer and Dr. Moore use state-of-the-art techniques to ensure that you never have to go without teeth during this time.
 He works closely with your general dentist during this transition period.
 They have a shared goal: to make sure that you have beautiful teeth that function correctly.

 What Can I Use For Teeth While The Implants Heal?